Oscar Fraulo

-History
+Early life

 Fraulo was born in Odense, Denmark to a family of Italian ancestry.
 He began playing football at an early age for OKS, before moving to the Midtjylland academy at age 13.

 Club career

 Fraulo made his professional debut for Midtjylland on 10 August 2021, coming on as a substitute during the Champions League qualifying 1-0 home defeat against PSV Eindhoven, that saw the Danish club losing on aggregate, and therefore entering the Europa League.

 On 24 June 2022, Fraulo signed a four-year contract with Bundesliga club Borussia Mönchengladbach.

+On 23 August 2023, Fraulo joined Eredivisie side Utrecht on a season-long loan deal.
+He scored his first goal for the club on 22 October, helping Utrecht to a late 4–3 victory against Ajax by chipping opposing goalkeeper Diant Ramaj in the 90th minute.